Size 2 Tibbo Project PCB (TPP2), Gen 2

 •Optional GPRS interface (requires Tibbit #47).

-•Connectors for optional TFT LCD and 4-button sensor keypad on the TPB2L.
+•Connectors for the TFT LCD and sensor keypad of the TPB2L.

 •Eight onboard LEDs: